dpd28/CIM542-642/README.md

 ![Pentiometer and a 3D printed cover](images/3D-3-IMG_8048.JPG)

 But the hole in the top of the shape does not.
 Disappointed but think its cool at the same time.
+Alas, I lost my switch printed piece and that didn't fit either so at least now I need to make the dimensions just a tad bit larger.

 ## Week 12 - Make